framely/community/docs/guide/build-module.md

    :::

 #### Annotate type: ShowHours
-After declaring what you need in the schema layer, you need to add dialog annotations.
-This can be done by analyzing the desired conversational behavior and adding slot level annotations for each slot, as well as type level annotations.
+ Based on analysis of the desired conversational behavior and business logic, pick the right annotation to add for desired conversation experience.

 ##### Add slot level annotation to datePicker
 When a user triggers a skill, the chatbot follows the interaction logic based on the annotations attached to the skill.
 For this particular skill, the desired conversational experience is as follows: